GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

 ### Pod annotations and sidecar container

-No matter which configuration method you choose, the CSI driver relies on Pod annotations to identify if the Pod uses GCS-backed volumes.
+No matter which configuration method you choose, the CSI driver relies on Pod annotations to identify if the Pod uses Cloud Storage backed volumes.
 The CSI driver employs a mutating admission webhook controller to monitor all the Pod specs.
 If the proper Pod annotations are found, the webhook will inject a sidecar container into the workload Pod.
-The CSI driver uses [Cloud Storage FUSE](https://cloud.google.com/storage/docs/gcs-fuse) to mount GCS buckets, and the fuse instances run inside the sidecar containers.
+The CSI driver uses [Cloud Storage FUSE](https://cloud.google.com/storage/docs/gcs-fuse) to mount Cloud Storage buckets, and the fuse instances run inside the sidecar containers.

-In order to let the webhook identify the GCS-backed volumes, the annotation `gke-gcsfuse/volumes: "true"` is required.
+In order to let the webhook identify the Cloud Storage backed volumes, the annotation `gke-gcsfuse/volumes: "true"` is required.
 By default, the sidecar container has **250m CPU, 256Mi memory, and 10Gi ephemeral storage** allocated.
 You can overwrite these values by specifying the annotation `gke-gcsfuse/[cpu-limit|memory-limit|ephemeral-storage-limit]`.
 For example:

 ```yaml
 apiVersion: v1